You are here:

 How much money you save depends on how much electricity you produce and what your cost of electricity is.
 You wouldn’t fill a bucket with water if the bucket were full of holes.
 Before you invest in a renewable energy system, you should make your home or business as efficient as possible.
 Efficiency means getting the same benefit with less electricity.
 For example a laptop computer uses less than half of the electricity as a desktop computer.
 A compact fluorescent light bulb uses 75% less energy than an incandescent bulb.
 Conservation refers to your actions, what we call the COPs - cheap, obvious, and profitable: turning things off when not in use unplugging devices that use energy even when they are not on lowering your thermostat and water heater when you’re not around.
 These changes alone can save you 10% - 20% on your energy bills—around $300 dollars a year!
 The experts at Homepower Magazine claim that every dollar spent on efficiency and conservation will save you three to five dollars on your solar, wind or hydro system.
 So if you spend $200 to do an extreme green makeover of your home or business—that’s $1,000 you saved on your renewable energy system (because now it doesn’t have to be as large since your energy demand decreased).

 See our starting a renewable energy project page for financial resources.
+If you are looking to develop a community scale project, ask about our financing tool.

 Generally speaking, for a small wind turbine, you need at least a 1/2 acre of open land where you can mount the turbine on a tower (though this depends on local zoning and regulations).
 Larger turbines will need several acres of open land during installation.
 Once complete, the space requirement will typically shrink, allowing activities such as farming to occur around the turbine.
 A wind farm, consisting of many wind turbines, may span hundreds of acres.